ZurichNLP/text2pose-human-eval/README.md

-# Text2Pose Human Evalution
+# Text2Pose Human Evaluation

-This repository contains data and scripts for reproducing the evaluation of the paper:
+This repository contains data and scripts for reproducing the human evaluation of the paper:

 Meaningful Pose-Based Sign Language Evaluation.